matthiaslum/housing_grants/README.md

 5. Upon npm run start, the database connection will be established/authenticated and the tables will be created by Sequelize.

 ## Accessing the endpoints:
-Postman scripts have been uploaded too, giving a sample of how to send HTTP requests.
+Postman scripts ("TAP.postman_collection.json") have been uploaded too, giving a sample of how to send HTTP requests.

 ## Sample Data:
 mysql table data has been uploaded.
 You can load it into mysql workbench to avoid manual entry of data.
+There are two tables.
+Households and Members.
+Upon running the server, right click the relevant tables in mysql workbench and initialize the data import wizard.

 ## Assumptions about the assignment.